The Story of East Lawn: 1904 to present

 From a country farm at the turn of the century, to a thriving business contributing for over 116 years to the fabric of the community’s history, East Lawn’s development as an outstanding Sacramento business can be traced.

-Over the years, in order to meet the expanding needs of the growing community, the East Lawn company expanded geographically to include both north and south ends of the Greater Sacramento area, and also functionally to include funeral operations and cremation services.
-The company’s commitment to providing comprehensive services to the entire area is apparent in the expansion of the El Dorado Mausoleum at East Lawn Memorial Park, the development of Sierra Hills Memorial Park and East Lawn Funeral Home in the North Area with its two stately veteran monuments, the construction of a modern funeral home facility and expanded mausoleum at East Lawn in Elk Grove and the addition of Andrews & Greilich Funeral Home.
+Over the years, in order to meet the expanding needs of the growing community, the East Lawn company expanded geographically to include both north and south ends of the Greater Sacramento area, and also functionally to include funeral operations and cremation services (1910).
+The company’s commitment to providing comprehensive services to the entire area is apparent in the expansion of the El Dorado Mausoleum (1962) at East Lawn Memorial Park, the development of Sierra Hills Memorial Park (1957) and East Lawn Funeral Home (1972) in the North Area with its two stately veteran monuments, and in the south area, the development of East Lawn Elk Grove Memorial Park (1963) and the construction of a modern funeral home facility, East Lawn Elk Grove Funeral Home (1988) and the addition of Andrews & Greilich Funeral Home which was purchased from Albert Greilich (1981) upon his retirement.

 As we proudly celebrate our 116 year anniversary, we continue our company’s tradition of excellence.